TheeChris/babynames/README.md

 ## 2.1 The Age of Henry

 Now to figure out the average age of Henrys.
-First, we need to pull in data from the [SSA's Actuarial Life Tables](https://www.ssa.gov/oact/STATS/table4c6.html).
+First, we need to pull in data from the [SSA's Actuarial Life Tables](https://www.ssa.gov/oact/STATS/table4c6.html)  (I used the 2018 data [found here](https://www.ssa.gov/oact/HistEst/PerLifeTables/2018/PerLifeTables2018.html)).
 You can see the head of the table and definitions of features below.

 <table border="1" class="dataframe">
   <thead>